lordofscripts/caesarx/docs/LANGUAGES.md

 the encrypted text is NOT a space in the plain message, and the common symbols hide tell-tale signs like "a number or email address follows!".

+---

+## Primary (Master) Alphabets

+The primary (master) alphabet that should be used must be one of a human language.
+That is any of those listed in the following subsections that have a corresponding ISO-639-1 two-letter language code.

 ### English

 **Alphabet:** ABCDEFGHIJKLMNOPQRSTUVWXYZ
 **Number of items:** 26 runes (26 bytes)
 **Type:** ASCII (single-byte per character)
 **Special casing rules:** None.
+**Code:** `ISO_EN`

 Say "I love cryptography!".
 Here is the corresponding [Tabula Recta](./data/english_tabula.txt).